Wendy James (anthropologist): Academic career

 From 1964 to 1969, James was a lecturer in social anthropology at the University of Khartoum in Sudan.
 During this time, she "conducted traditional ethnographic research among the Uduk people living in the Blue Nile region along the Sudan/Ethiopian border".
 From 1969 to 1971, she was a Leverhulme research Fellow at St Hugh's College, Oxford.
 Between 1971 and 1972, she was a visiting lecturer at the University of Bergen.

 In 1972, James was elected a Fellow of St Cross College, Oxford, and appointed a University Lecturer in social anthropology at Oxford's School of Anthropology.
 She was awarded a Title of Distinction as Professor of Social Anthropology in July 1996.
 In 2007, she retired from full-time academia and was appointed an Emeritus Fellow of St Cross College.

 In addition to her university positions, James held a number of appointments.
 She was President of the Royal Anthropological Institute from 2001 to 2004.
 She was Vice-President of the British Institute in Eastern Africa from 2001 to 2011.
 She worked as an occasional consultant to bodies such as the United Nations Operation Lifeline Sudan, the United Nations High Commissioner for Refugees, the United Kingdom's Foreign and Commonwealth Office.

-Personal life
+Personal life and death

 In 1977, James married Douglas H. Johnson, a British historian and academic.
 Together, they have had two children: one son and one daughter.

+James died after a long illness on 27 April 2024, at the age of 84.